mhbeals/1F427_Productivity/README.md

 + Choose the emoji that best describes the emotion associated with completing that task
 + Press "Submit"

-#### Users will be greeted with a large version of their emoji to indicate that it has been successfully recorded

 ### Analytics

 + Swipe down to the second page of the interface